steam0r/digitalfoosball/league/README.md

 ### Deployment ###

-We recomment you to deploy the CouchApp with [soca](https://github.com/quirkey/soca).
+We recommend you to deploy the CouchApp with [soca](https://github.com/quirkey/soca).
 The `config.js` within the directory determines the structure of the design-document.
 You have to configure the path to your database to which soca should deploy.
 For